Halifax Share Dealing Review

 Halifax fees

-Halifax Share Dealing charges are on the high side at £9.50 per transaction.
-Halifax also charges this fee for funds, which are free to trade on many other platforms.
-However, Halifax offers free regular dealing, meaning there are no trading charges if you commit to buying the same investment each month through direct debit.
+Halifax’s biggest cost advantage is its free regular dealing, meaning there are no trading charges if you commit to buying the same investment each month through direct debit.

 An upside of Halifax is that you don’t need a significant lump sum to start investing.
 You can either pay in an amount of your choosing upfront, or you can set up regular dealing from £20 a month.